Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 SSD types: NVMe SSD vs. SATA SSD

 Over the years, there have been many standard designs (form factors) of SSDs.
-That's not to mention most Apple computers use proprietary SSDs—the pool of SSD shapes and sizes so large that hardly anyone can remember them all.
+That’s not to mention that most Apple computers use proprietary SSDs—the pool of SSD shapes and sizes is so large that hardly anyone can remember them all.

 For example, SATA is both an interface and a speed standard.
-And then, you have standard SATA and mSATA form factors. mSATA itself is also another interface variant of SATA.
-And higher-end NVMe SSDs come in different types, too.
-That's not to mention there are proprietary SSDs, like those you find inside most Apple computers.
+There are also standard SATA and mSATA form factors, and mSATA itself is another interface variant of SATA.

 SATA SSD